 Endinet – Future Challenges in the Electricity Grid #SWI2012

 In recent years, many solar panels are getting installed at the customer’s premises.
 This has changed the conventional unidirectional power flow to a bidirectional power flow.
-With the addition of new loads such as electric car charging, customers demand profile is changing too.
-For this changing circumstances, Endinet would like to know whether the existing network can still meet the capacity requirements and fulfil the voltage quality needs.
+With the addition of new loads such as electric car charging, customers’ demand profile is changing too.
+For these changing circumstances, Endinet would like to know whether the existing network can still meet the capacity requirements and fulfill the voltage quality needs.
 Also, it is interesting to know whether the choice for a meshed configuration is still wise.